Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/what-is-networking.md

 ## 🎯 What I Learned

-- The OSI model and what happens at each of the 7 layers
+- The OSI model and what happens at each of the 7 layers.
 - The difference between TCP and UDP, and when each is used
 - How DNS resolution works, step by step
 - What an IP address and MAC address are used for, and how they differ